 Receiving a retroactive discount

-- Parents who have already paid a purchase tax, who meet the criteria regarding real estate tax laws, and who receive the proper approvals from the National Insurance Institute and the Court, as detailed above, may request exemption for up to 4 years retroactively.
+- Parents who have already paid a purchase tax, and meet the criteria regarding real estate tax laws, and receive the proper approvals from the National Insurance Institute and the Court, as detailed above, may request exemption for up to 4 years retroactively.

-- A purchase tax refund may only ever be received twice, and therefore, if the parents make use of the child's right, he/she would have only one opportunity to use the discount in the future.
+- A purchase tax refund may only be received twice in a person's lifetime, and therefore, if the parents make use of the child's right, he/she would have only one opportunity to use the discount in the future.

 - There is no need to register the residence under the child's name.